Universität Bonn

 The Institute for Applied Microeconomics is currently looking for a student assistant.

-Applications are accepted until August 10, 2025.
+Applications will be accepted until August 10, 2025.

 The research conducted at the Institute for Applied Microeconomics (IAME) covers a broad range of topics, including